 Put your leftover turkey to good use by making some delicious homemade Turkey Stock!
 Fresh veggies and herbs make this broth flavorful, along with that leftover turkey carcass that you shouldn’t just toss out.
 After you break that wishbone, enjoy your good luck by making this truly delicious turkey stock!

 Now that the bird’s been thoroughly carved and picked at, you’re stuck with one thing after Thanksgiving dinner – a carcass full of bones!
 What are you to do?
 While everyone else may throw out their carcass, put yours to good use by making this herbaceous, flavorful turkey stock that you can use in an array of different recipes!
-Plus, using the turkey carcass instead of immediately tossing it is a great way to keep the local raccoons from digging through your garbage.

 Once turkey day is officially over, possibly my favorite part of Thanksgiving begins… the many days of enjoying leftovers!
 While I like to have fun with recipes like Ross Geller’s Thanksgiving Leftover Turkey Sandwich (shout out to my fellow Friends fans!), I also like making more simple recipes like this turkey stock.
 The best part about it is that not only will the turkey stock make one tasty meal, but if you have enough, you can use it in SO many different dishes for up to a week!